mongodb/mongo-spark/doc/5-sparkR.md

 ## Prerequisites

 Have MongoDB up and running and the Spark 1.6.x downloaded.
-See the [introduction](0-introduction.md) for more information on getting started.
+See the [introduction](0-introduction.md) and the [SQL](1-sparkSQL.md) for more information on getting started.

 You can run the interactive sparkR shell like so: